r3fang/SnapATAC/examples/10X_snATAC/README.md

 ## number of peaks: 0
 ## number of motifs: 0
 ```
-These two snap objects have different number of bins because they were generated seperately using different reference genome.
+These two snap objects have different number of bins because they were generated seperately using slightly different reference genome.

-**Step 4.
+<a name="combine_snap"></a>**Step 4.
 Combine snap objects**
-Common bins are selected and snap objects are combined.
+To combine these two snap objects, common bins are selected.

 ```R
 > bin.shared = Reduce(intersect, lapply(x.sp.list, function(x.sp) x.sp@feature$name));